Samuel-Green/B-3-Hackathon-Project-6/B3_Hackathon_PrePrint_Manuscript_Project-6_Master.md

-We used a time series of 144 Plant Phenological Index (PPI) images derived from SENTINEL-2 imagery and available through the Copernicus Service High Resolution Vegetation Phenology and Productivity (HRVPP) encompassing all data which were available in 2023 ([Figure 2](#Figure_2)).
+We used a time series of 144 Plant Phenological Index (PPI) images derived from SENTINEL-2 imagery and available through the Copernicus Service High Resolution Vegetation Phenology and Productivity (HRVPP) (data acquired via: <https://scihub.copernicus.eu/>) encompassing all data which were available in 2023 ([Figure 2](#0){style="font-size: 11pt;"}).
 The dimensions of each image were 20 pixels vertically by 27 pixels horizontally, and each pixel was 10m^2^.
 The PPI index was chosen as it is minimally influenced by soil signal and the presence of shadows [@karkauskaite2017evaluation].

 ![Figure 2: A time series illustrating changes in the value of the Plant Phenological Index (PPI) for every pixel within the Macchia Sacra